On 23rd of April 2015, Mihai Șucan passed away due to metastatic

 cd('.selector iframe')

-specify a CSS selector that matches the iframe you want to use as
+- for ease of use you can specify a CSS selector that matches the iframe you want

-eval scope.
+to use as eval scope.

 -